webmyc/Respira-Tally/README.md

 [![Node.js Version](https://img.shields.io/badge/node-%3E%3D16.0.0-brightgreen)](https://nodejs.org/)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.2+-blue)](https://www.typescriptlang.org/)

-> **Create Tally.so forms using natural language descriptions!** 🎯
+> **Transform complex prompts into live Tally forms instantly!** 🎯

+**Respira Tally** is a powerful Node.js application that brings forms into existence by converting natural language descriptions into fully functional Tally.so forms.
+Simply paste complex prompts (generated with other AIs if needed) and watch as your forms are automatically created in your Tally account.
+The free Tally account provides everything you need - API access, unlimited forms, and all the features required for this to work seamlessly.

+**🎁 Get 50% off Tally with our referral link:** [https://tally.cello.so/oBdspINgDfE](https://tally.cello.so/oBdspINgDfE)

-Respira Tally is a powerful Node.js application that allows you to create Tally.so forms programmatically by simply describing what you want in plain English.
-Perfect for therapists, coaches, event organizers, and anyone who needs to create forms quickly and efficiently.
+Perfect for therapists, coaches, event organizers, and anyone who needs to create forms quickly and efficiently without the hassle of manual form building.

 ## ✨ Features

-- 🎯 **Natural Language Form Creation** - Describe your form in plain English
+- 🎯 **AI-Powered Form Creation** - Paste complex prompts from ChatGPT, Claude, or any AI and watch forms come to life
 - 🌐 **Beautiful Web Interface** - User-friendly UI for form creation
 - 📝 **Complete Tally.so Integration** - Full CRUD operations for forms
 - 🖥️ **Command-Line Interface** - Easy-to-use CLI with multiple commands